It is very easy to find hundreds of articles on risk/reward ratio in forex trading.

-However, there are some technical and emotional difficulties in front of the novice traders to do that.
+However, there are some technical and emotional difficulties in front of novice traders to do this.

 For example, to achieve a successful 1:5 trade, you may have several losing trades (I will tell you why), unless you know how to choose the strong trade setups.

 This is not a problem for professional traders at all.

 But for a novice trader who is learning the techniques and has to build their confidence at the same time, having losing trades can cause lack of confidence and excessive fear that prevents them from advancing to the next steps.

 So we cannot believe and apply whatever we read over the Internet.